The Year and Region in Books – December 14, 2022 – US1 Newspaper/PrincetonInfo.com

 A 114-page catalog featuring each work in the exhibition and essays by curators Judith K. Brodsky & Rhinold Ponder, and Dr. Rachael Z. DeLue is available for sale.
 Please stop by the front desk to pick up a copy or order yours online to be delivered.
+Update: sold out.

 Retrieving the Life and Art of James Wilson Edwards and a Circle of Black Artists